Frequently asked questions (FAQ)¶

 csubuses DMTCP (Distributed MultiThreaded CheckPointing).
 Users who want full control can also use DMTCP directly.
 Example launch/restart job scripts can be downloaded here:

 csub/DMTCP is not yet tested with all installed software on Hydra.
 It has been successfully used with software written in Python, R, and with Gaussian.
-For more information on DMTCP-supported applications, see http://dmtcp.sourceforge.net/supportedApps.html
+For more info on DMTCP-supported applications, see http://dmtcp.sourceforge.net/supportedApps.html

 If you run into issues with checkpointing/restarting, please contact us at email@example.com.